cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 Considering using Cypress but unsure of whether the migration is worth it for your Angular app?
 We got you covered here with this migration guide to help transition from Protractor to Cypress.

 {% note warning %}
-If you see any inaccuracies with this or feel something has been misrepresented, please [submit an issue here](https://github.com/cypress-io/cypress-documentation/issues/new).
+If you see any inaccuracies with this or feel something has been misrepresented, please {% url "submit an issue here" https://github.com/cypress-io/cypress-documentation/issues/new %}.
 {% endnote %}

 To start, let's take a quick look at a common test case scenario: allowing a user to sign up for a new account.